Charging lithium batteries: Do you know your duty of care?

 Risk of fire increases when charging lithium batteries

-Statistics show that the greatest risk of fire comes when lithium batteries are being charged.
+Statistics show that the most significant fire risk comes when lithium batteries are charged.
 This is especially true if a defective lithium battery is connected to a charger and the supplied energy can no longer be converted correctly.
-Defects can be caused by a wide variety of events.
+A wide variety of events can cause defects.
 For example, mechanical damage to the lithium battery (dropping, knocking, crushing) or improper storage (thermal stress, exposure to moisture, deep discharge due to excessive storage without regular trickle charging).
 But even when charging undamaged lithium batteries, things can go wrong: For example, overcharging the battery due to too high a charging voltage or too long a charging time.
 Exposure to high external heat can also be dangerous.
 In short, there are many sources of error for the user when charging lithium batteries.

 Fire experiment: See what happens when there are charging errors!